 - Recruitment procedures

-Once these items have been reviewed, the visiting researcher will receive a letter from the Director of ORI.
+Once these items have been reviewed, the visiting researcher will receive a letter from the UNCG Office of Research Integrity.

 Closing a protocol